The Seven AIAG-VDA FMEA Steps

 FMEA is a structured, step-by-step process used to systematically identify and mitigate risks in manufacturing and product development.
-Whether referred to as FMEA steps, PFMEA steps, or the FMEA process, the underlying logic follows a consistent six-step methodology defined by the AIAG-VDA standard.
+Whether referred to as FMEA steps, PFMEA steps, or the FMEA process, the current method follows the seven-step methodology defined by the AIAG-VDA standard.

 Overview of the FMEA Process

-Every Process FMEA follows a six-step logic.
-Each step builds on the previous one, creating a traceable chain from process definition to risk mitigation:
+The AIAG-VDA method follows seven connected steps.
+Each step builds on the previous one, creating a traceable chain from scope definition to documented and communicated results:

 To see this logic applied to a real manufacturing process, view the FMEA example.